 Bone grafting is the process of taking bone from a donor site or bone bank and using it to replace bone that has been lost from the jaw.
 After a period of time, the transplanted bone will integrate with the jawbone, forming a stronger foundation for a dental implant.

-Some Somerset and Hunterdon County patients who require tooth replacement do not have enough bone in the restoration site to sustain a dental implant.
-Bone grafting can resolve this problem, give new teeth the ability to chew and bite with normal force, and, ultimately, help restore a healthy smile.
+Some Somerset County and Hunterdon County patients who require tooth replacement do not have enough bone in the restoration site to sustain a dental implant.
+Bone grafting and sinus lift surgery can resolve this problem, give new teeth the ability to chew and bite with normal force, and help restore a healthy smile.

 As specialists in oral and maxillofacial surgery, our doctors can evaluate your needs to determine if you will benefit from bone grafting.
 You may be a good candidate for the treatment if:

-You are replacing a tooth with a dental implant, and extracting the tooth will leave the site weakened.
+You are replacing a tooth with one or more dental implants, and extracting the tooth will weaken the site of implant placement.
 Bone grafting can shore up this weak point.
 Some patients will have the extraction and bone grafting procedure first.
 Then, after the site has healed and strengthened over 4-6 months, their oral surgeon will place the dental implant.

 You have a tooth that has been missing for several years.
 Over time, the bone in the area of this missing tooth may have been resorbed, and you may need bone grafting to build up the site.

 You require a dental implant near the sinus area.
-A dental implant must have a bone surface to which it can anchor, but the sinus is an empty cavity.
-Grafting bone in this area creates an anchoring surface.
+A dental implant must have a bone surface to which it can anchor, but the sinus is an empty cavity just above the upper jaw.
+A bone grafting technique called a sinus lift creates an anchoring surface for implants placed in the upper jaw.

 Our Approach to Bone Grafting

-Somerset Oral & Maxillofacial Surgery Group doctors are always accessible and available to patients in an effort to provide quality care.
-We will spend time getting to know you and your needs, both to give you more personal attention and to provide the best treatment possible.
+Somerset Oral & Maxillofacial Surgery Group doctors are always accessible and available to patients to provide quality care.
+We strive to give you personalized treatment following best practices and will spend the time needed to understand you and your needs.
 Your confidence in our work will make your implant and bone grafting procedure a more relaxed experience.

 Bone Grafting With Our Practice

 Since bone grafting is a support treatment, your experience with it should mirror the experience of receiving a dental implant.
-This means that your first step will be an initial consultation at one of our offices in Somerset County or Hunterdon County.
+Your first step will be an initial consultation at one of our offices in Somerset County or Hunterdon County.
 During your visit, we will:

-- Review your X-ray, or, if you don’t already have one, take a new panoramic X-ray or CT scan.
-This will give your doctor better insight into your needs.
+- Review your X-ray, or take a new panoramic X-ray or CT scan if you don’t already have one.
+This step will give your doctor better insight into your needs.

 - Discuss your overall medical history.

 - Talk about your anesthesia options.
-Most patients receive a combination of a local anesthetic and nitrous oxide (laughing gas) so that they can be comfortable and relaxed during their dental implant procedure.
+Most patients receive a combination of a local anesthetic and nitrous oxide (laughing gas) to be comfortable and relaxed during their dental implant procedure.

 - Provide information and answers to any financial or insurance-related questions.

-Based on your consultation, your doctors will determine the best approach for placing your dental implants, which may include bone grafting.
-You will then schedule your procedure to take place in our offices in Somerset County or Hunterdon County.
+Based on your consultation, your doctors will determine the ideal approach for placing your dental implants, which may include bone grafting.
+You will then schedule your procedure with one of our offices in Somerset County or Hunterdon County.

 On the day of your procedure, Somerset Oral & Maxillofacial Surgery Group staff will review what to expect and answer any questions you may have.
 During the surgery, your doctor will:

-- Perform related procedures, which may include extracting damaged teeth or preparing the sinus for a graft.
+- Perform related procedures, including extracting damaged teeth or preparing the sinus for a graft.

 - Position the bone grafts where they are needed.